 (1) names a beneficiary(ies) other than his estate, and

-(2) does not retain the right to regain the policy or the proceeds or revest the economic benefits of the policy (i.e., retains no reversionary interest in himself or his estate); and
+(2) does not retain the right to regain the policy or the proceeds or revests the economic benefits of the policy (i.e., retains no reversionary interest in himself or his estate); and

-(3) does not retain the power to change the beneficiaries or their proportionate interests (i.e., makes the beneficiary designation irrevocable)
+(3) does not retain the power to change the beneficiaries or their proportionate interests (i.e., makes the beneficiary designation irrevocable),

-he has made a gift measurable by the cost of the policy.
-All three of these requirements must be met, however, before the insured will be deemed to have made a taxable gift.
+the insured has made a gift measurable by the cost of the policy (provided all three requirements have been met).

-If an insured makes an absolute assignment of a policy or in some other way relinquishes all his rights and powers in a previously issued policy, a gift is made.
-It is measurable by the replacement cost (in the case of a whole life policy generally equal to the interpolated terminal reserve plus unearned premium at the date of the gift).
+If an insured makes an absolute assignment of a policy or in some other way relinquishes all his rights and powers in a previously issued policy, there is a gift measured by the replacement cost (in the case of a whole life policy generally equal to the interpolated terminal reserve plus unearned premium at the date of the gift).

-This can lead to an insidious tax trap.
-Assume a wife owns a policy on the life of her husband.
-She names her children as revocable beneficiaries.
-At the death of the husband, the IRS is likely to argue that the wife has made a constructive gift to the children.
-In this example, the gift is equal to the entire amount of the death proceeds.
-It is as if the wife received the proceeds to which she was entitled and then gave that money to her children.
+This scenario may lead to an insidious tax trap.
+Assume a wife owns a policy on the life of her husband that names her children as revocable beneficiaries.
+At the death of the husband, the IRS may argue that the wife has made a constructive gift to the children.
+In this example, the gift is equal to the entire amount of the death proceeds as if she received the proceeds she was entitled to and then gave the funds to her children.

-An extension of this reasoning, which was actually (and successfully) applied by the IRS, is a case where the owner of policies on the life of her husband placed the policies in trust for the benefit of her children.
-Because she reserved the right to revoke the trust at any time before her husband died, she had not made a completed gift until his death.
-It was not until his death that she relinquished all her powers over the policy.
-When the husband died, the trust became irrevocable, and therefore the gift became complete.
-The value of the gift was the full value of the death proceeds, rather than the replacement value of the policy when it was placed in trust.
+An extension of this reasoning, which was actually (and successfully) applied by the IRS, involves an owner of insurance policies on the life of her husband who placed the policies in trust for the benefit of her children.
+Because she reserved the right to revoke the trust at any time before her husband’s death, there was no completed gift until his death at which time she relinquished all her powers over the policy.
+Upon the husband’s death, the trust became irrevocable, and therefore the gift became complete.
+Because the gift did not become complete until the husband’s death, the value of the gift was the full amount of the death proceeds paid to her children, rather than the replacement value of the policy when it was placed in trust.

+Does the right to use property (such as money) at no charge constitute a gift of property?
+Yes, interest-free and below market rate loans between family members and friends are treated as taxable gifts.
+A gift tax is imposed on the value of the right to use the borrowed money, the so-called “foregone interest” (see Chapter 37), generally a statutory minimum rate of interest the money could earn in the given situation.
+(By this reasoning, a gift of the use of real estate or other property, such as a vacation home or car, at little or no rent would seem to be a gift, but the IRS has been focusing on property interest transfers rather than permitted-use cases.)

-GRATUITOUS TRANSFERS THAT ARE NOT GIFTS
+GRATUITOUS ARRANGEMENTS THAT ARE NOT TAXABLE GIFTS

-A number of common situations do not attract the gift tax because they do not involve gifts in the tax sense.
-These situations fall into three basic categories: (A) where property or an interest in property has not been transferred, (B) certain transfers in the ordinary course of business, and (C) sham gifts.
+A number of common gratuitous arrangements are not considered gifts in the tax sense.
+These arrangements fall into three basic categories: (A) where property or an interest in property has not been transferred, (B) certain transfers in the ordinary course of business, and (C) sham gifts.

 The Requirement That Property or an Interest in Property Be Transferred